 One common and obvious indicator of a fat leopard gecko is armpit bubbles.
 You may have noticed these little bubbles that seem to pop up overnight.
 They're usually located behind one leg, and they can be very concerning if you don't know what they are.

-Depending on what your leopard gecko is storing in excess, these bubbles can contain fat, vitamins, protein, or calcium and other minerals.
-If you suspect your gecko is a little overweight or gets a lot of calcium, he or she could form these bubbles.
-A fat leopard gecko will most likely have armpit bubbles filled with fat.
-Fat leopard geckos aren't the only geckos that develop these bubbles.
+These bubbles can contain fat, vitamins, protein, or calcium and other minerals.
+If you suspect your gecko is a little overweight or gets a lot of calcium, these bubbles may confirm your suspicions.
+An overweight leopard gecko will most likely have armpit bubbles filled with fat.
+But overweight leopard geckos aren't the only geckos that develop armpit bubbles.

 These bubbles make it look like your gecko has small air sacs or blisters in his armpits.
 Both male and female geckos get them.

-If these bubbles disappear they may or may not come back.
-If your gecko does not have an excess of anything then they will have no reason to store something in their armpits.
-Malnourished and underweight geckos will not have these bubbles since they are most likely lacking in all the things that these bubbles would contain.
-Blood work can be performed to monitor calcium levels if you are concerned you are not giving enough or too much of the mineral but as aforementioned, some people believe these bubbles are a good sign that you are providing adequate calcium in the diet.
+Malnourished and underweight geckos don't have these bubbles since they're most likely lacking in all the things that these bubbles would likely contain.
+You can ask your bet to perform blood work to monitor your gecko's calcium levels if you're concerned that you're not giving it enough or are giving it too much of the mineral, but it may be that these bubbles are a good sign that you're providing adequate calcium in your gecko's diet.